cben/sandbox/README.md

 sandbox
 =======

-Dummy project to test various aspects of github and integrations with it.
+Dummy project to test various aspects of github / gitlab / bitbucket and integrations with it.

 Testing [abuse of relative links to link to issues](http://stackoverflow.com/a/20829706/239657): [#1](/../../issues/1).

 ## markdown

-README processed by Jekyll into https://cben.github.io/sandbox/README
+On Github Pages, README processed by Jekyll into https://cben.github.io/sandbox/README

 MathJax loaded in output via Jekyll template `_layouts/default.html`.